 The Books Details

 Marks book takes us on a journey from these flocks through to extinction, discussing how the numbers have been worked out and detailing their sad demise, but it has more than just these facts and figures involved, no Mark Avery also takes a road trip around various sites import to the history of the passenger pigeon and it is this personal touch that really appealed to me.
 A book full of facts and figures alone is a useful volume to have, and gives us an insight into the tragedy of extinction but it would lack something for me, and it is these touches from Mark that are what made me love the book, in fact it became my “constitutional” book (for want of a better phrase) and I really enjoyed dipping in and out once or twice a day.

 In the later chapter Mark Avery moves away from the passenger pigeon onto a modern European bird the Turtle Dove a bird that is becoming increasingly under threat from spring hunters and modern farming techniques, and while this chapter may be controversial, in Marks views they are just that his views, thoughts to which he is perfectly entitled, do I agree with all he says, well yes but then I am that way inclined, do I understand there may be other views, of course, but it is becoming increasing obvious that we as a world need to alter how we farm in order for the rest of nature to survive us! (sorry minor rant over).

-If you only read one book about an extinct pigeon this year (why you'd only stop at one I don't know) then this should be it, Mark can spin a yarn in his road trip segment and the facts and figures are there for us all to know, any birders really should take a look at this book, and those who are not birders should read too to make sure that other species do not follow Martha to the grave.
+If you only read one book about an extinct pigeon this year (why you’d only stop at one I don’t know) then this should be it.
+Mark can spin a yarn in his road trip segment; and the facts and figures are there for us all to know.
+Any birders really should take a look at this book; and those who are not birders should read it too.
+We need to make sure that other species do not follow Martha to the grave.

-If you enjoyed A Message From Martha by Mark Avery - Review, or found it useful, then please do share it with your friends using the links below
+Did you enjoy A Message From Martha by Mark Avery – Review?
+Or find it useful?
+Then please do share it with your friends using the links below.